 The Company and certain of its present and former executive officers were named as defendants in certain investor actions, filed in the State Court of Fulton County of the State of Georgia on April 22, 2021 and April 23, 2021.
 Four complaints brought on behalf of purported former Mohawk stockholders each allege that defendants defrauded the respective plaintiffs through false or misleading statements and thereby induced plaintiffs to purchase Company stock at artificially inflated prices.
 The allegations are similar to those of the Securities Class Action pending in the United States District Court for the Northern District of Georgia.
 The claims alleged include fraud, negligent misrepresentation, violations of the Georgia Securities Act, and violations of the Georgia Racketeering and Corrupt Organizations statute.
 Plaintiffs in the investor actions seek compensatory and punitive damages.
+On June 28, 2021, defendants filed motions to dismiss each of the four complaints and answers to the same.
 The Company intends to vigorously defend against the claims.